Reception Year at Dandelion

 Children who turn five between 1 April and 31 August reach Compulsory School Age on 31 August.

-This means that Summer born children – those born between 1 April and 31 August – don’t have to start school until a full year after they could have been admitted.
+This means that Summer born children – those born between 1 April and 31 August – DO NOT have to start school until a full year after they could have been admitted.

-Currently, you can request that your child's school starting date be delayed by a year if they were born between 1 April and 31 August, and you don't think they're ready to start school in the term after they turn four.
-Different children develop at different rates, and although some summer born children are more than ready to start school soon after their fourth birthday, many others are not.
+Currently, you can request that your child's school starting date be delayed by a year if they were born between 1 April and 31 August, and you do not think they're ready to start school in the term after they turn four.
+Children develop at different rates, and although some summer born children are more than ‘ready’ to start school soon after their fourth birthday, many others are not.
+There are many reasons for delaying/deferring, this may be for: personal values; for further play based learning; for the best interests of the child; for the higher adult to child ratios in Early Years, or for neurodiversity needs.

 If you make a request to delay your child's school entry, the school has the right to decide whether they can start in Reception a year late, or whether they go straight into Year 1 with their normal age group, missing the whole Reception year.